 To create a web page desktop using Internet Explorer, all one needed to do was to open the URL, right-clicking a blank space and select Create shortcut and the desktop shortcut would be created.
 Try that in Edge and you will see just 4 context menu entries of which Create shortcut will not be one.

-First, let us see how to create a desktop shortcut for Edge browser.
+First, let us see how to create a desktop shortcut for the Edge browser.

 Create desktop shortcut to launch Edge

 This one is simple.
 Open your Start Menu and scroll down to Microsoft Edge.
 Now simply drag and drop the Edge icon to your desktop and its shortcut will be created.